sheldonvaughn/PokeAPI-Rust-SDK/README.md

 ## Features

 - Retrieve detailed information about Pokémon by ID or name.
-- Fetch data about Pokémon Generations.
+- Fetch data about Pokémon Generations by ID or name.
 - Asynchronous API calls using `async`/`await`.
 - Comprehensive error handling with custom error types.
 - Autopagination
+- Built in examples for a true sandbox experience.
+Run the client and test the functions.

 ## Installation